A Better World for Animals is at Your Fingertips!Posted by Jennifer Molidor, ALDF's Staff Writer on February 27, 2015

-Today’s daily action for National Justice for Animals Week is: Fight animal abuse from your home computer.
+Today’s daily action for National Justice for Animals Week is: Fight animal abuse online.

-Fight animal abuse and honor animal victims from your home computer.
+Fight animal abuse and honor animal victims online.
 Join the hundreds of thousands across the nation who have already taken action online to support critical ALDF campaigns, which are designed to have the maximum impact for animals.
 A better world for animals is at your fingertips!